 The Honest Ads Act

-U.S. Senator Mark Warner (D-VA), Vice Chairman of the Select Committee on Intelligence, U.S. Senator Amy Klobuchar (D-MN), Ranking Member of the Senate Rules Committee, and U.S. Senator John McCain (R-AZ), Chairman of the Senate Committee on Armed Services introduced the Honest Ads Act (S.1989) to help prevent foreign interference in future elections and improve the transparency of online political advertisements.
+U.S. Senator Mark Warner (D-VA), Vice Chairman of the Select Committee on Intelligence and former telecommunications executive, U.S. Senator Amy Klobuchar (D-MN), and U.S. Senator Lindsey Graham (R-SC) introduced the Honest Ads Act (s.
+1356) to help prevent foreign interference in future elections and improve the transparency of online political advertisements.

 Russia attempted to influence the 2016 presidential election by buying and placing political ads on platforms such as Facebook, Twitter and Google.
 The content and purchaser(s) of those online advertisements are a mystery to the public because of outdated laws that have failed to keep up with evolving technology.
 The Honest Ads Act would prevent foreign actors from influencing our elections by ensuring that political ads sold online are covered by the same rules as ads sold on TV, radio, and satellite.

 The Honest Ads Act enhances the integrity of our democracy by improving disclosure requirements for online political advertisements by:

 - Amending the definition of ‘electioneering communication’ in the Bipartisan Campaign Reform Act of 2002, to include paid internet and digital advertisements.

 - Requiring digital platforms with at least 50,000,000 monthly visitors to maintain a public file of all electioneering communications purchased by a person or group who spends more than $500.00 total on ads published on their platform.
 This file would contain a digital copy of the advertisement, a description of the audience the advertisement targets, the number of views generated, the dates and times of publication, the rates charged, and the contact information of the purchaser.